-Guests staying at hotels in Marble Arch may be interested in attending a new art exhibition coming to the Art First gallery in nearby Mayfair.
+Guests staying at The Montcalm Hotels London may be interested in attending a new art exhibition coming to the Art First gallery in nearby Mayfair.

-> Acclaimed artist Alex Lowery will be showcasing a selection of his work at Art First from Tuesday February 21st to Friday March 23rd.
+Acclaimed artist Alex Lowery will be showcasing a selection of his work at Art First from Tuesday February 21st to Friday March 23rd.

 Exhibition goers will have the opportunity to view Lowery paintings, which are typically inspired by Dorset’s West Bay and the neighbouring island of Portland.

 The artist has previously spoken about being attracted by the elusive nature of Dorset’s West Bay and by the small cliffs abutting E. S. Prior’s apartment block at the edge of the harbour.

 Many of Lowery’s works also feature marine motifs such as piers, jetties, warehouses, seafront houses, cliffs, shingle, concrete sea breakers and the sea.

 Using modernist artistic techniques, Lowery composes striking still life images from light industrial subjects.